wso2/msf4j/samples/petstore/deployment/README.md

 ## Pre-requisites

  * Kubernetes cluster with SKY DNS support
- * Can use following link to setup kubernetes cluster
+ * Can use one of following links to setup kubernetes cluster
   - https://github.com/imesh/kubernetes-vagrant-setup
   - https://github.com/pires/kubernetes-vagrant-coreos-cluster